-The Gordon sociology and social welfare program is committed to the value and dignity of every person and to the alleviation of poverty and oppression.
+Gordon's social welfare program is committed to the value and dignity of every person and to the alleviation of poverty and oppression.
 Investigating social practice in the context of the Christian liberal arts will help you think about individuals and society holistically.
 During your senior practicum, you’ll put theory into hands-on practice by interning at a social service organization in the greater Boston area.

-Social welfare pathway graduates are prepared for accredited MSW programs and enter a variety of careers, including in the following areas:
+Social welfare graduates are prepared for accredited MSW programs and enter a variety of careers, including in the following areas:

 HEAR FROM A GRAD